Continuing Education Activity

 SSRIs are contraindicated with the concurrent use of MAOIs, linezolid, and other medications that increase serotonin levels and could put patients at risk for life-threatening serotonin syndrome.

 The effect of SSRIs may take up to 6 weeks before the patients feel the effects of treatment.
-If patients are tolerating the current dose, the clinician can consider an increase in dosage after several weeks.
+If patients tolerate the current dose well, the clinician can consider an increase in dosage after several weeks.

 All patients under the age of 25 should be continually assessed for suicidal ideation and other unusual behaviors, as highlighted in the FDA black box warning for all SSRI medications.